Namangan: Khodjamni Kabri Mausoleum and Khodja Amin Mosque

 The Khodjamni Kabri Mausoleum and neighbouring Khodja Amin Mosque both date from the 1720s and are the work of local architect Usto Muhammad Ibrahim.
 They have both recently been renovated.
 Opened on all four sides, the portal-domed mosque hosts intricate terracotta tilework which was produced using a method which was commonplace in the 12th century but had disappeared in the Fergana Valley.
 The buildings are open for prayer, but only men may enter.

 Ota Valikhon Tur Mosque

 Built in 1915, the Ota Valikhon Tur Mosque is located 1 km east of Namangan's bazaar.
 Arabic calligraphy adorns the brickwork on the exterior, with gorgeous star-shaped carvings.
 The large domes are decorated with blue mosaic stripes.
 This mosque was linked with the controversial Wahhabi sect during the 1990s and received funding from Saudi Arabia before it was closed by the Uzbek government.
 It is now a gallery of the Namangan Artists’ Union, displaying the work of local artists.

 Demographics

 With a population of 644,800 (2021), Namangan is Uzbekistan's second-largest city by population.
 Between 2016 and 2017, the population rose by almost 100,000, partly due to a change of boundaries between the city and the neighbouring districts.
-Uzbeks and Tajiks are the largest ethnic groups.
+Uzbeks are the largest ethnic group.